 The Association was founded in September 1982 and was then known as the British Andalusian Horse Society.

-YOUR RESPONSIBILITIES AS A HORSE OWNER IN RELATION TO EQUINE LAW 2014/16
+YOUR RESPONSIBILITIES AS A HORSE OWNER IN RELATION TO EQUINE LAW 2019

-ALL Horse Passport Issuing Offices (PIOs) MUST now report to DEFRA’s Enforcement Agency ANYONE who does not obey the following list of regulations concerning the horses they own, buy, sell, or breed.
+ALL Horse Passport Issuing Offices (PIOs) MUST report to DEFRA’s Enforcement Agency ANYONE who does not obey the following list of regulations concerning the horses they own, buy, sell, or breed.

 1.BUYING OR SELLING A HORSE – THE CHANGE OF OWNERSHIP MUST BE REGISTERED WITH BAPSH Ltd (your PIO) WITHIN 30 DAYS OF THE PURCHASE DATE.
-The Seller must complete, sign, & date a BAPSH Ltd Transfer of Ownership Application form showing the date of sale, the purchaser’s name, address & other contact details clearly.
+The Seller must complete, sign, & date a BAPSH Ltd Transfer of Ownership Application form 2022 showing the date of sale, the purchaser’s name, address & other contact details clearly.
 The PASSPORT, Transfer Application, & Fee are sent to the BAPSH Ltd Registrar within 30 days of the Sale for Updating.
 READ ALL ABOUT Change of Ownership

-The penalties for a horse NOT having a Passport are quite severe – either a fine of up to £5,000.00 or a 6 month term in prison.
+Penalties for a horse NOT having a Passport are quite severe – either a fine of up to £5,000.00 or a 6 month term in prison.